apache/pekko/docs/src/main/paradox/typed/cluster-membership.md

 If a node is `unreachable` then gossip convergence is not possible and therefore most `leader` actions are impossible.
-By enabling `akka.cluster.allow-weakly-up-members` (which is enabled by default), joining nodes can be promoted to `WeaklyUp` even while convergence is not yet reached.
+By enabling `pekko.cluster.allow-weakly-up-members` (which is enabled by default), joining nodes can be promoted to `WeaklyUp` even while convergence is not yet reached.
 Once gossip convergence can be established again, the leader will move `WeaklyUp` members to `Up`.